temikelani/delpoy-a-highly-available-server-on-ec2/README.md

   ./scripts/run.sh create-stack
   ```

-- After 8 minutes Script will automatically print ALB Domain to stdout
+- After 8 minutes, the script will automatically print ALB Domain to stdout

   ```bash
   # example
   -------- alb-dns: http://asg-a-publi-8Q9RIHMEQFPX-999194011.us-east-1.elb.amazonaws.com
   ```

-- Then Script will automatically copy revelant files and ssh into bastion Host.
+- Then script will also automatically copy revelant files and ssh into bastion Host.
 Enter yes to the prompt

   ```
   Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
   ```

-- Once in bastion host run
+- Once in bastion host run the block below to output the `Private IPs` of all running instances to file `instance-details.txt`

   ```
   bash ./instance-details.sh
   ```

-  - to output all Running instance IP Addresses to file `instance-details.txt`

-- Obtain private Ip addressed of ASG server
+- Obtain `Private IP` addressed of ASG server

+  - private instances are in IP range `10.0.2.x` and `10.0.3.x` as defined in the template

   ```
   cat instance-details.txt
   ```

-  - private instances are in ip range `10.0.2.x` and `10.0.3.x` as defined in the template

 - ssh into any private instance